Evergreen content is a critical part of content marketing. Here, we’ll teach you what it is and what you can do to make yours more effective.

 Step 2: Satisfy user intent

 After all, webpages are made for people, not search engines.
-With that in mind, it is crucial to understand user intent, or what users want or expect out of your website.
+With that in mind, it’s crucial to understand user intent, or what users want or expect out of your website.
 The better structured a website, the more easily users can navigate it.

-Broadly speaking, there are three types of user intent:
+Broadly speaking, there are four types of user intent:

 Understanding user intent can better shape your content in catering to user needs.
-Structuring and stylizing content accordingly enhances user experience, making for better quality.
+Structuring and stylizing content accordingly enhances user experience.

 A webpage could achieve its purpose and yet still be invisible in the internet world.
 This is where links come in.

 Search engines consider the number and quality of links to a website as indicators of its value and credibility.
 More quality links reflect positively on webpages, landing them in higher positions on SERPs.
-Consequently, to become a link magnet is to establish greater visibility.
+Consequently, becoming a link magnet will help establish greater visibility.

 There are many nuances when it comes to the science of attracting links, but simply put, if you want to reach link magnet status, you must: